rcywang/d-wave-demodoc/docs/research.rst

 ..
 [Mignani2019] Roberto Mignani, Andrew Shearer, Agnieszka Słowikowska, and Silvia Zane.
 Astronomical Polarisation from the Infrared to Gamma Rays.
 Springer, 2019.
 ..
 [Heyl2002] Jeremy S Heyl and Nir J Shaviv.
-Qed and the high polarization of the thermal radiation from neutronstars.
+Qed and the high polarization of the thermal radiation from neutron stars.
 Physical Review D, 66(2):023002, 2002.

 .. _adiabatic: